How Taking A Stand For Justice Can Threaten The Careers Of Black Athletes

 DAVIES: Of course, Jackie Robinson, you know, is a towering figure in American sports, the guy who broke the color barrier in baseball.
 And he's an interesting character.
 So he goes before the House Un-American Activities Committee, which was investigating communists, and people were - at the time were writing that many of the advocates for civil rights were really inspired or even themselves members of the Communist Party.
 So what did Jackie Robinson have to say?

 To me, that's the heritage.
-That's the beginning of this responsibility that African-Americans - athletes have faced or have felt ever since.
+That's the beginning of this responsibility that African American athletes have faced or have felt ever since.

 DAVIES: Yeah, and that's, you know, considering the context of the 1940s and the growing anti-communist, you know, kind of fervor in the country, that's a fairly militant statement, that these issue...